joinmassive/akash-mass-deploy/README.md

 active deployments are maximized by closing any that become stale and maintaining an exclusion list of providers that fail repeatedly for the same configuration.

+## Prerequisites

+The following elements are required:

+* Akash installed on the target Linux instance
+* An Akash wallet set up
+* A certificate for the wallet published on the blockchain

 ## Main functions
  - **Invoking without arguments** - will create number of deployments specified in js file from "CREATE_DEPLOYMENTS" field with "DEFAULT_CORES" of cores per each deployment.
 It will
  - **closedead** - will close all unfinished/invalid instances and return money from them to the wallet + also will calculate amount of uakt that is currently being spent